jvsteiner/lambdatail/README.md

 2. Install Tailscale on your local machine and create a Tailscale account.
 3. Have Docker installed and running.

-### Create a Tailscale ephemeral auth key
+### Configure your Tailscale network

-1. You should modify your Tailscale Access control config JSON by adding the following:
+1. Modify your Tailscale Access control config JSON by adding the following:

 ```json
 	"tagOwners": {